 While we will work as aggressively as possible to replant the urban canopy, we anticipate that it will take years to complete the process.
 We will communicate our tree planting plan details as they become available, but if you would like to expedite the planting of a right-of-way tree you may purchase an approved tree and plant it yourself.

-- Complete the tree permit.
+- Review right-of-way planting requirements and complete the tree permit.